darkrenaissance/darkfi/doc/src/zkas/bincode.md

 > `0x02`

+### `K`

+This is a 32bit unsigned integer that represents the `k` parameter needed to know how many rows our circuit needs.

 ### `NAMESPACE`

-This sector after `MAGIC_BYTES` and `BINARY_VERSION` contains the reference namespace of the code.
+This sector after `MAGIC_BYTES`, `BINARY_VERSION`, and `K` contains the reference namespace of the code.
 This is the namespace used in the source code, e.g.:

 ```
 constant "MyNamespace" { ... }